Iranian hospitals battling coronavirus to stop non-emergency treatment

-(Reuters) - Iran announced on Friday that non-emergency patients would not be admitted to hospitals due to large numbers of coronavirus patients as the governor of Tehran extended the closure of public places in the capital, which has been the hardest hit.
+DUBAI (Reuters) - Iran said on Friday large numbers of coronavirus infections meant its hospitals would not treat non-emergency patients and extended a lockdown in the capital, which has been the hardest hit, for a second week.

-It was not clear if the hospitals directive, which was announced by deputy health minister Iraj Harirchi, applied to the whole country or just Tehran.
+Other countries issued similar orders earlier in the pandemic but this would be the first time Iran has done so.

+Military hospitals will now also admit civilian coronavirus patients, state media said.

 Schools, mosques, shops, restaurants and other public institutions in Tehran closed for a week on Oct.
 3 and the governor extended the closure on Friday for another week.
-Masks, which had been compulsory in shops, must be worn anywhere in public from Saturday.
+Masks, which had been compulsory in public indoors, must be worn anywhere in public from Saturday.

-Harirchi and other officials urged Iranians not to attend the burial of Mohammad Reza Shajarian, Iran’s most celebrated musician after large crowds of fans gathered outside the Tehran hospital where Shajarian died of cancer on Thursday.
+President Hassan Rouhani on Friday called new U.S. sanctions on Iran’s banks another attempt to prevent purchases of medicine and food and said that in the context of the coronavirus pandemic they were “cruel, terrorist and inhumane”.

+Washington said the prohibitions did not apply to goods such as food and medicine.
+Analysts said the sanctions may further deter foreign banks from working with Iran, even for permitted humanitarian transactions.

-The Health Ministry registered 210 deaths on Friday, slightly below the record 239 on Wednesday, taking the total toll to 28,098.
-There were 4,142 new identified cases, bringing the total to 492,378, ministry spokeswoman Sima Sadat Lari told state TV.
-The television said the virus now has killed more than 1,5000 in one week.
+The Health Ministry registered 210 deaths on Friday, taking the total toll to 28,098.
+There were 4,142 new cases, bringing the total to 492,378.
+State television said the virus has now killed more than 1,500 in one week.

+Officials urged Iranians to observe precautions against the spread of the virus while attending the burial of Mohammad Reza Shajarian, Iran’s most celebrated musician, after thousands of fans gathered outside the Tehran hospital where he died of cancer on Thursday.

 Some shops and restaurants in Tehran were still open this week and their owners told state TV that they had not received any directive to close.
 The television showed a vendor striking a female reporter who asked him why he was not wearing a mask and gloves.